At about 2:15 p.m, 3 of us checked in to our hotel in Port Blair. My thought has previously determined to visit Chidiya Tapu on the same day.

 Airtel launched 4G in Andaman with the Optical Fibre Cable Project, solving the Connectivity obstacle.

 Before arriving in Andaman, I was concerned regarding the Network since I was required to do online work.
-However, while in flight, my worries went away as I noticed that Airtel Network continued coming in mid-air enough before landing at Port Blair.
+However, my worries disappeared while in flight as I noticed that Airtel Network continued coming in mid-air before landing at Port Blair.
 Ha-Ha!
 Moreover, The phone of a fellow traveler rang, and I was mesmerized!
 What a network Sir-Ji!
 Ba-Ha-Ha!

 Spoiler alert, However, in flight, the Network remains in the atmosphere for a few breaths, then disappears.